|This htm file is NOT perfectly formatted. Click Here for a PDF file that is and can be printed in orginal format!|

 John 6:27 “Do not labor for the food which perishes, but for the food which endures to everlasting life, which the Son of Man will give you, because God the Father has set His seal on Him.”

-Christ said that He was sent by the Father, that He “came forth from the Father.”
+Christ said plainly that He was sent by the Father.

-Here He plainly says, “I have come down from heaven.”
+Here He says, “I have come down from heaven.”

 John 6:46 “Not that anyone has seen the Father, except He who is from God; He has seen the Father.”